 A: Over-the-counter medication may relieve the pain and itching associated with mild external hemorrhoids, but internal hemorrhoids and persistent external hemorrhoids may require more comprehensive treatment.
 These ointments often have steroids and extended use may actually worsen the symptoms.
 You’ll want a solution that will clear up your chronic hemorrhoid problem rather than just address symptoms.

-Q: When should I see a doctor about my hemorrhoids?
+Q: When should you see a doctor for hemorrhoids?

 A: If your hemorrhoids don’t clear up within a week, you may need professional assistance.
 Rectal bleeding and pain indicate more severe cases that should be examined by a doctor as soon as possible.